Dinner! 2013 (Part 1)

 Looks obscenely good!

-Unsupervised rebellious and radical farmer, minimalist penny-pincher, self-reliant homesteader and adventurous cook.
+Unsupervised rebellious radical agrarian experimenter, minimalist penny-pincher, self-reliant homesteader and adventurous cook.
 Crotchety cantankerous terse curmudgeon, nonconformist and contrarian who questions everything!

 Posted 26 January 2013 - 09:00 PM